DerYeger/refunk/README.md

 - Setting the arity of a function to a negative value will throw an `ArityException`.
 - Projecting a negative index will throw a `ProjectionException`.
 - Composing functions will throw a `CompositionException` if the arity of the evaluating function and the number of provided functions do not match.
-- Applying or creating constants with negative values will throw a `NaturalNumberException`.
+- Invoking functions or creating constants with negative values will throw a `NaturalNumberException`.
 - Any provided method will throw an `OverflowException` if an overflow occurs during evaluation.

 ## Disclaimer